How to Learn Italian Grammar: 6 Shortcuts and Secrets to Get You Talking Now

 While the grammar is easy, you’ll still need to be careful because your tone can say a lot.
 Notice that for the last example, if you don’t change your tone, the phrase will mean “The train has already left,” which could cause some confusion!

 If you want to practice your intonation more, you can listen to native speakers and try to mimic their tone.
-You can use a program like FluentU to practice, which introduces the language through authentic Italian videos with interactive subtitles.
+You could use a language learning program like FluentU to practice.

-You can also use a TV show and pick scenes to practice your tone.
+You could also try watching a TV show and pick scenes to practice your tone.
 Depending on where you watch your show, most streaming services have subtitles in English, and some have them in Italian, too.

 Pick a couple of lines.
 Listen to this a couple of times, then go through and practice repeating each sentence with the speaker or right after.
 You can read along or turn off the subtitles.